gustavohenriqueT/JF-Locacoes/README.md

 - HTML5, CSS3, and JavaScript for the website structure and interactivity;
 - Frameworks and libraries: Bootstrap for responsive design;
-- Backend: PHP for form submission (if applicable);
+- Backend: PHP for form submission;
-- Database: MySQL for storing client and rental information (if applicable);
+- Database: MySQL for storing client and rental information;